webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-three.md

 ## Frontend Project Setup

-**Focus**: Initialize the Remix frontend project in a separate repository and configure it with the necessary tools for data fetching, validation, and state management.
+**Focus**: Initialize the rrv7 frontend project in a separate repository and configure it with the necessary tools for data fetching, validation, and state management.

 ---